AndrejPlavka/Portfolio-React-2021/README.md

 # React project

 This project was made as a single page app to get in touch mailny with React and Typescript and also serves as a startup portfolio.
-You can go through the code and give me feedback or learn thing or two if possible.
+You can go through the code and give me feedback or maybe learn thing or two if possible.

 ## Listed Apps